Grip Training Using Kettlebells

 - Home Made Strength Grip Challenge

 This entry was posted on Saturday, April 16th, 2011 at 3:00 pm and is filed under advanced kettlebell training feats, feats of strength, grip strength competition contest, how to improve grip strength, improve grip strength crush.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 9 Responses to “Grip Training Using Kettlebells”